Baarland Castle: Hunting Lodge

 In January 1855 Bol'es and De Backer sold Baarland for 65,835 guilders to Antonie van Hoboken (1807-1872) from Rotterdam.
 He turned it into a hunting lodge.
 In 1889 the Hobokens, ambachtsheren van Baarland were at their Slot Baarland.

 Renovation

 A. Feenstra from Hallum was the son of the local bicycle dealer.
-He moved to Vlissingen, where he and his wife had a radio an television shop.
+He moved to Vlissingen, where he and his wife had a radio a television shop.
 This was successful, and so he looked for a country house, where he could store his antiquities.
 For this he bought the remains of Baarland Castle from Mrs. Pompoene in August 1965.
 Feenstra and his wife then set about to restore the castle with their own hands.
 Being amateurs it led to some mishaps, but in the end they were successful.

 For the renovation, the whole moat was made dry.
 The old foundations of the wall were then made level by Mrs. Feenstra.
 Frames were put on top to poor concrete, but this went quite wrong at first.
 Later, the idea was carried out successfully.
 The outer facings were then covered with re-used local large brick.